kamperh/linearvc/readme.md

         ~/endgame/datasets/VCTK-Corpus/wav48/ \
         ~/scratch/vctk/wav/english/

-Create the evaluation dataset (which is already in the `data` directory released with the repo):
+Create the evaluation dataset (which is already in the `data/` directory released with the repo):

     ./evalcsv_vctk.py \
         data/vctk_scottish.txt \